-The City was designated a Green Community under the Green Communities energy use or install renewable energy systems.
+The City was designated a Green Community under the Green Communities Designation and Grant Program, an initiative of the Department of Energy Resources (DOER).
+The goal of the grant program is for the municipality to use this grant money to help residents, businesses, and the municipality departments/facilities reduce energy use or install renewable energy systems.
 In order to be designated a Green Community and, therefore, eligible for grant money available annually, the community is required to find ways to minimize life-cycle costs, such as adopting and implementing the Stretch Energy Code, which the City did in July 2010.